Bappi Lahiri: Career

 He entered the Guinness Book of World Records for recording over 180 songs for 33 films in 1986.

 Apart from his popular disco-electronic music, Bappi Lahiri was also known for his signature look of his sartorial style that consisted gold chains, golden embellishments, velvety cardigans and sunglasses.

 Portions of Lahiri's song "Thoda Resham Lagta Hai" were included in the 2002 song "Addictive" by American R&B singer Truth Hurts.
 Copyright holders Saregama India, Ltd. sued Interscope Records and its parent company, Universal Music Group for more than $500 million.
 A Los Angeles federal judge subsequently barred further sales of the CD unless and until Lahiri was listed on the song's credits.

-In 2012, his album World Peace, Love & Harmony was among the top five albums being considered for a Grammy nomination but got lost.
+In 2012, his album World Peace, Love & Harmony was among the top five albums being considered for a Grammy nomination but lost.
 But, he was selected to be a jury member in the Grammy Awards.

-In late 2016, Lahiri voiced the character of Tamatoa in the Hindi-dubbed version of Disney's 3D computer-animated fantasy adventure film Moana; he also composed and sang "Shona" (Gold), the Hindi version of "Shiny".
+In late 2016, Lahiri voiced the character of Tamatoa in the Hindi-dubbed version of Disney's animated fantasy adventure film Moana; he also composed and sang "Shona" (Gold), the Hindi version of "Shiny".
 This was his first time dubbing for an animated character, and he also appeared in Ramratan song "Yeh Hai Dance Bar".
 He won Filmfare Lifetime Achievement Award at 63rd Filmfare Awards.

 In 2021, he appeared as a guest judge in musical TV shows such as Sa Re Ga Ma Pa, and Indian Idol.